The 7 Best Studio Monitors Under $200 for Home Producers

 To quickly jump to the right section, use the navigation below:

-A Brief Guide to Buying Studio Monitors
+Section II: A Beginner's Guide to Buying Studio Monitors

 If you're looking at the best studio monitors under $200, it is fair to assume that this is your first pair of monitors.